Chislevah/Capstone-Customer-Data-Analysis-/README.md

 -	Subscription Duration by Region: Analyze if subscriptions tend to last longer in certain regions.
 Insert a Pivot Table with Region in the "Rows" area and Subscription Duration in the "Values" area (set to "Average").

 -	Most Popular Subscription Type: Drag Subscription Type to the "Rows" area.
-Drag Customer ID to the "Values" area, and make sure it shows "Count of Customer ID."
+Drag Customer ID to the "Values" area.
 This will show the number of customers subscribed to each subscription type.
 In the Pivot Table, click the drop-down arrow next to Subscription Type.
 Choose Sort Largest to Smallest based on the count of Customer ID.
 The subscription type at the top of the list is the most popular one.

 <img width="960" alt="Screenshot 2024-11-05 133649" src="https://github.com/user-attachments/assets/20268883-ac0d-4f92-95fb-5d84ebeda29d">